lesunb/XMIToPRISM/README.md

 1- Open the XMI-PRISM-Converter project on Eclipse.

-2- Go to the "JAR File and scripts" folder.
+2- Go to the "JAR-File-And-Scripts" folder.
 Copy the contents of this folder.
 The contents are the folder "configuration-scripts" and the latest version of the JAR named "xpconverter.jar" (short for XMI-To-PRISM Converter).

 3- Paste these contents in the folder where the .XMI file is.